elixir-search/searchex/README.md

 1. the `CATALOG`, a table-like structure that contains the document ID, meta-data, and document location.

-2. the `INDEX`, an inverted index that is built for fast search and retrieval
+2. the `INDEX`, an inverted index built for fast search and retrieval

 Each collection is defined by a `CONFIG` file, a yaml file that specifies things like: